ThrillStays

 Ljubljana: Slovenia’s Unmissable Capital

-Ljubljana is a mandatory stop on any Slovenia itinerary — and not just for logistics.
-The pedestrianized old town along the Ljubljanica River, with its outdoor cafés, medieval castle, dragon bridge, and genuinely local-feeling markets, is one of Europe’s most enjoyable small capitals.
-It consistently ranks in the top five most livable European cities and the café culture is exceptional.
+Ljubljana is a mandatory stop on any Slovenia itinerary.
+The pedestrianized old town along the Ljubljanica River — outdoor cafés, medieval castle, dragon bridge, genuinely local-feeling markets — is one of Europe’s most enjoyable small capitals.
+It consistently ranks in the top five most livable European cities.

 Adventure-relevant logistics from Ljubljana: